 - How to effectively set, achieve and maintain your health goals

 - Stress management worksheet and example of a completed stress management worksheet

 - Stress and the Social Determinants of Health

-- Coping with Stress: Cognitive-Behavioral Stress Reduction is an 80 minute video from the University of California that provides comprehensive informaiton on stress reduction
+- Coping with Stress: Cognitive-Behavioral Stress Reduction is an 80 minute video from the University of California that provides comprehensive information on stress reduction